ShoYamanishi/SDFont/README.md

 5. Pack the downsampled glyphs into a single texture map with the normalied signed distance into the alpha channel.
 Following figure illustrates a generated texture.
+Please note that the glyphs are drawn upside down in the figure due to the difference in the vertical coordinate axes between PNG (downward) and OpenGL Texture (upward).

 <a href="docs/readme/sample_texture.png">
 <img src="docs/readme/sample_texture.png">